spratt/Bayes-Notes/README.md

 Implementing Bayes Classifiers
 ==============================

-By Gregory Bint and Simon Pratt
+By Gregory Bint, Evan Huus, and Simon Pratt

 This document describes the details of implementing basic bayesian classifiers.